-Production News: Choose Stikins ® For Cosmically Quick School Name Tags
+Production News: Choose Stikins ® Labels For Cosmically Quick School Name Tags

-Today is the anniversary of the most recent appearance of Halley’s Comet so we’re celebrating with a few fascinating facts from the Stikins name tags team:
+Today is the anniversary of the most recent appearance of Halley’s Comet so we’re celebrating with our favourite fascinating facts:

 - Halley’s Comet was the first comet to be recognised as a short-period comet (a comet that takes less than 200 years to complete one orbit around the sun).